BillGoldenWater/MidiPlayer/README.md

 Can load plugin of use Bukkit API(Example: CraftBukkit Spigot etc.).

-Only support Minecraft version 1.12.2 now.
+Support Minecraft version 1.12~1.16 now.

 ### Usage

 After [downloading](https://github.com/BiliGoldenWater/MidiPlayer/releases), put it into the server plugins folder and restart/start the server.

 For more details, please go to the wiki page(only chinese)(unfinished).